Frequently Asked Questions

 How many people are in the UO Department of Biology?

-We currently have 68 Ph.D. students, 14 MS students, and 20 BGMP (MS internship) students.
-There are 45 research-active faculty and 8 faculty instructors who teach undergraduate courses.
+We currently have 68 Ph.D. students, 14 MS students, and 18 BGMP (MS internship) students.
+There are 47 research-active faculty and 14 faculty instructors who teach undergraduate courses.
+We are currently run 4-7 faculty searches per year, so we are growing rapidly!
+Other than Biology professors, our students work with principal investigators in many departments, including Chemistry and Biochemistry, Psychology, Computer Science, Environmental Studies, Physics, Math, Geography, and Anthropology.

 Does the department provide funding to PhD students?

-Yes, all PhD students receive an annual stipend, and a tuition waiver and health insurance.
+Yes, all PhD students receive an annual stipend, a tuition waiver, and health insurance.
 There are also several training grants available to Ph.D. students in the Biology Department.
 For more information, see FUNDING.
+Master’s students may be supported on TA or research contracts (at the same rate as the PhD students), but funding is not guaranteed for MS students.

 How much is the stipend?

-Our graduate stipend is competitive with other Ph.D. programs.
+Our graduate stipend is $26,000 paid over 12 months.
 Current levels are more than adequate to support a student in graduate school in Eugene.
-In addition to the stipend, Ph.D. students receive a tuition waiver and health insurance during the academic year.
+When you compare stipends for different programs, you should consider cost-of-living in those cities (there are websites that make quick work of that!).
+In addition to the stipend, PhD students and MS student who are on a contract (TA, research, administrative) or are on a training grant receive a tuition waiver and health insurance during the terms they are paid by the university.

 How do I choose a lab to work in?

 Students rotate through three research labs during their first year.
 Lab rotations help students identify the laboratory in which they will pursue their dissertation research.
-Rotations with faculty members outside the research institute to which a student is admitted are encouraged.
+We are proud of being an interdisciplinary research program and believe that many different perspectives and approaches lead to faster and more accurate answers and solutions.Therefore, rotations with faculty members outside the research institute to which a student is admitted are encouraged.
+Only PhD students complete rotations.
+Master’s students are directly admitted into a lab when the are offered admission.

-Although many students enter with research interests and a preference for a research adviser, these preferences are often modified during the course of the graduate career.
+Although many students enter with research interests and a preference for a research adviser, these preferences often change after starting graduate school.
 To assist students in making these decisions, new graduate students rotate through three laboratories during their first year.
 The purpose of these rotations is to offer a relaxed intellectual atmosphere in which students can be introduced to research, exposed to a laboratory environment, and become familiar with various experimental techniques and philosophies.
 The rotations also help students identify a laboratory and supervisor for their dissertation research.

 What are the course work requirements?

-There are relatively few formal course requirements.
-Each incoming student meets with a faculty committee that recommends specific courses in accordance with the student’s background and goals.
-Recommendations generally include traditional courses in biology and related subject areas, as well as for-credit activities such as journal clubs, seminars, and research, including rotations.
+There are relatively few formal course requirements for the PhD program in Biology.
+Each incoming student meets with a faculty committee that recommends specific courses that fit the student’s background and goals.
+Recommendations generally include traditional courses in biology and related subject areas, as well as for-credit, non-graded activities such as journal clubs, seminars, and research.
 Specific course requirements vary with the student’s research institute or center, but typically do not exceed three one-term courses.
-All students participate in journal clubs and seminars each term during the academic year and participate in research year-round.
+All students participate in journal clubs and seminars each term during the academic year and participate in research throughout the year (including summer).

 How much time is spent in the lab?

 This depends in part on the expectations of the advisor, but it also depends on the efficiency and productivity of the student.
 Research should be considered a full-time job if you expect to complete your graduate work in a reasonable amount of time.
-We do not have a part-time graduate program at this time.
+We do not have a part-time graduate program.

 How much time is spent teaching?

-Each graduate student is required to be a graduate teaching fellow for one academic year (three terms).
+Each PhD student is required to be a teach assistant for three terms.
 This requirement is usually completed during the first year.
-Courses taught depend on the student’s needs and those of the student’s academic department.
+Courses taught depend on the student’s experience and those of the student’s academic department.
+Some students teach additional terms because they are interested in gaining more experience (particularly if it fits with their career goals) or they join a lab with limited funding options.

 What are the minimum GPA and GRE scores for admission?